Email Fatigue in Email Marketing: What is It and How to Avoid It

 Next, let’s explore each of these elements in detail.

-Here’s how to use data to resolve email fatigue issues:
+Here’s how to use data to resolve email fatigue issues.

-- Study the drop-off: Examine your engagement rates to get an idea of when the email tiredness could have occurred.
+Examine your engagement rates to get an idea of when the email tiredness could have occurred.
 Was there an event that triggered it?
 Was it a new style of content?
 Are you keeping your content fresh for your subscribers?
 Addressing these questions can pull up answers for your problem.

-- Check social media for complaints: Your subscribers may be talking about your content or messages on your social media platforms.
+Your subscribers may be talking about your content or messages on your social media platforms.
 Monitor your pages or conduct polls on social media platforms for additional insight.

 With adequate data scrubbing, you should be able to pinpoint the exact point where your readers got overwhelmed by your emails!

-Email List Segmentation
+Email List Segmentation Makes Emails More Relevant

 1. Relevant Content Delivery